microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - **Show Open Icon In Editor Title Menu:** allow you to chose whether the _`Open Simulator`_ button should be in the editor title.

-- **Show Simulator Icon In Editor Title Menu:** allow you to chose whether the _`Run Simulator`_ button should be in the editor title.
+- **Show Simulator Icon In Editor Title Menu:** allows you to choose whether the _`Run Simulator`_ button should be in the editor title.

 ## Troubleshooting Tips